Are you a Japanese five-year-old?

 Here, we’re going to explore some great learning methods you can use instead of (or alongside) formal textbook and classroom learning.

-Escape Boredom with 6 Alternative Methods for Learning Japanese by Yourself
+6 Alternative Methods for Learning Japanese on Your Own

 There are some people to whom acquiring languages comes naturally, even notoriously difficult languages like Icelandic or hyper-tonal Mandarin.